 Time to get down to the nitty-gritty financials – the rental bond.
 So what is it, and how does it work?
-Are there options if I can’t afford to pay the bond right away?
+Are there options if you can’t afford to pay the bond right away?

-So how does the bond work?
+How does the bond work?

 The equivalent of four weeks’ rent is common practice, plus an additional amount in some cases where pets or furnished properties are involved.

 Your rental bond will be released at the end of your tenancy, where you may receive a full or partial refund.

-Paying a few weeks in advance, combined with the burden of hefty moving costs can be a stretch on many budgets, especially when the bond hasn’t yet been returned from a previous rental.
+One of the biggest struggles renters encounter in the moving process is coming up with a rental deposit that includes a bond and rent in advance.
+Paying a few weeks in advance, combined with the burden of hefty moving costs, can be a stretch on many budgets, especially when the bond hasn’t yet been returned from a previous rental.